The Digital Diary Revolution: Beyond the Paper Page

 Of course, the question isn't simply which format is better, it's about understanding the specific advantages each brings to your mental health toolkit.
 That distinction becomes much clearer when you put the two side by side.

 Every January, millions of people invest in a beautiful new planner or journal.
 By March, it's buried under a pile of mail.
-The ritual feels aspirational, but the reality of paper journaling comes with practical limitations that no washi tape can fix, and in 2025, those limitations are increasingly hard to ignore.
+The ritual feels aspirational, but the reality of paper journaling comes with practical limitations that no washi tape can fix, and those limitations get harder to ignore every year.

 When Your Memories Are One Spilled Coffee Away From Gone